LostArtefacts/TRX/docs/trx/lua/reference/RULES.md

 ### Functions

 - <a id="rules.list" name="rules.list"></a>[lua]`trx.rules.list()`
-  Every rule there is, as dotted `group.field` keys.
+  Every rule there is, as dotted `group.field` keys, in no particular order.

   Returns: a list of string.
-In no particular order.

 - <a id="rules.get" name="rules.get"></a>[lua]`trx.rules.get(key)`
   Reads a rule by its key, for code that does not know which one it wants.